Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory

 \subsection{G wave}

 The G-wave phase shifts and the mixing angle $\epsilon_4$ are shown in Fig.~\ref{fig:gwaves}.
-Our predictions are in good agreement with data for all partial wave phase shifts (except for $^{3}G_5$) and the mixing angel up to 250 MeV laboratory kinetic energy within error.
-The phase shifts for $^{3}G_5$ are only consistent with data below 150 MeV laboratory kinetic energy.
-When considering the error band the description of the $^{3}G_5$ wave cannot be improved.
-The problem can be solved when the higher order contributions are considered.
-The differences between one-meson exchange and data are still sizeable in the $^{1}G_4$ and $^{3}G_5$ partial waves.
-For the $^{3}G_3$ and $^{3}G_4$ phase shifts and $\epsilon_4$ the two meson exchange corrections are small.
-In short, our predictions for the four partial wave phase shifts and the mixing angle are almost the same as in the SU(2) case.
+Our predictions are in good agreement with data for all partial-wave phase shifts (except for $^{3}G_5$) and the mixing angle up to 250 MeV laboratory kinetic energy within error.
+The phase shifts for $^{3}G_5$ are only consistent with the data below 150 MeV laboratory kinetic energy.
+When considering the error band, the description of the $^{3}G_5$ wave cannot be improved.
+The problem can be solved when the higher-order contributions are considered.
+The differences between one-meson exchange and the data are still sizeable in the $^{1}G_4$ and $^{3}G_5$ partial waves.
+For the $^{3}G_3$ and $^{3}G_4$ phase shifts and $\epsilon_4$, the two-meson-exchange corrections are small.
+In short, our predictions for the four partial-wave phase shifts and the mixing angle are almost the same as in the SU(2) case.